azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ```PowerShell
 Get-AzSKAzureDevOpsSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1, PRJ2,...etc.>" -AllowLongRunningScan
 ```
-Allowing scan for more then 1000 resources can be configured through the organization policy by updating IsAllowLongRunningScan and LongRunningScanCheckPoint properties in the controlsettings.json file.
+Allowing scan for more then 1000 resources can be configured through the organization policy by updating 'IsAllowLongRunningSca'n and 'LongRunningScanCheckPoint' properties in the ControlSettings.json file.
-If IsAllowLongRunningScan is set to true then, by using -AllowLongRunningScan swich parameter, AzSK.AzureDevOps allows scan for resources count which is set in LongRunningScanCheckPoint.
-If IsAllowLongRunningScan value is set to false it does not allow scan for more then resources count set in LongRunningScanCheckPoint.
+If 'IsAllowLongRunningScan' is set to true, then by using '-AllowLongRunningScan' switch parameter, AzSK.AzureDevOps allows scan for resources count which is set in 'LongRunningScanCheckPoint'.
+If 'IsAllowLongRunningScan' value is set to false it does not allow scan for more then resources count set in 'LongRunningScanCheckPoint'.

 # Control Attestation